Kotzly/DS4H_Course/README.md

 Introdução: A pandemia da COVID-19 causada pelo vírus SARS_COV_2 tem tomado proporções alarmantes ao nível mundial.
 Atualmente (12/04/2021), ao nível global foram notificados cerca de 136,181,468, sendo o Brasil um dos países mais afetado pela pandemia, com aproximadamente 2,938,804 caso notificados.
 A pandemia tem afetado a população no geral sem distinção do sexo, raça, e estrato social com grande impacto no sistema de saúde.
 De entre os efeitos da pandemia no sistema de saúde, destacam-se a interrupção ou redução de provisão dos serviços de saúde materna e perinatal que podem influenciar negativamente nos seus indicadores, como é o caso do número de nascidos vivos.
 Objetivo: o presente estudo tem o objetivo de avaliar o impacto da pandemia da COVID-19 no número de nascidos vivos nos municípios do estado de São Paulo.
 Metodologia: será realizado uma análise de serie temporal, baseada em dados Sistema de Informações de Nascidos Vivos (SINASC/DATASUS) e do Banco de Dados de Síndrome Respiratória Aguda Grave (SRAG 2021), com o auxílio de métodos estatísticos  e de ferramentas inteligência artificial (métodos de aprendizado de maquinas) - Google Colab e  Jupyter Notebook - realizaremos a modelagem, análise da curva de nascimentos vivos nos últimos 10 anos prévios a pandemia e a predição do número de nascidos vivos esperados para o ano 2020.
 Resultados esperados: através desta pesquisa esperamos obter os padrões das curvas de nascidos vivos e estabelecer uma correlação entre a pandemia e o indicador de saúde materna e perinatal para os diferentes municípios do estado de São Paulo.

 ## Abstract???
 Charles
+Introduction: The COVID-19 pandemic caused by the SARS_COV_2 virus has reached alarming proportions worldwide.
+As of 21rst June 2021, 178,553,726 COVID-19 cases have been reported worldwide, Brazil being one of the most affected countries, with approximately 17,927,928 reported cases.
+The pandemic has affected the non-general population regardless of sex, race, and social strata, with a great impact on the health system.
+Among the effects of the pandemic on the health system, a significant disruption (interruption or reduction) in the provision of maternal and perinatal health services stand out.
+The disruption of the sexual and reproductive health might have a significant negative impact on maternal and neonatal outcomes, such as the number of live births, preterm birth, and stillbirth and so on.
+Objective: This study aims was to assess the impact of the COVID-19 pandemic on the number of live births in the cities of the state of Sao Paulo.
+Methodology: a data-driven time series analysis (ecological study) was carried out, based on data from the Live Birth Information System (SINASC / DATASUS) and the Severe Acute Respiratory Syndrome Database (SRAG 2021).
+Using an artificial tools ( machine learning methods) - Google Colab and Jupyter Notebook - We conducted a statistical analysis based on  modelling, analysis of the curve of live births in the last 10 years prior to the pandemic and the prediction of the number of live births expected for the year 2020.
+Expected results: Through this research, we hope to obtain the patterns of the live birth curves and establish a correlation between the pandemic and the maternal and perinatal health indicator for the different municipalities of Sao Paulo state.

 # Videos do Projeto  - Débora